yansern/vue-scrolly/README.md

 ## Using vue-scrolly

-First, import vue-scrolly into your existing Vue component.
+First, import `vue-scrolly` into your Vue component.
 ```js
 import { Scrolly, ScrollyViewport, ScrollyBar } from 'vue-scrolly';